What DrumHeads Are Saying About TigerBill's DrumBeat...

 Lambeg Drum Tradition

-Billy Kennedy tells us all about the Lambeg drum of Ireland, which he calls, "a bodhran on steroids!"
-Click the following link for more on the Lambeg.
+Billy Kennedy calls the Lambeg drum of Ireland "a bodhran on steroids!"

 Lithophone